Royal Pavilion Theatre

 2 people favorited this theater

-Originally a conversion of the Kings Hall Garage.
-In 1909 it was converted into cinema use as the Kings Hall Cinema.
+Originally the Rigby Road Garage, it became the Kings Hall and according to records was in a dilapidated state.
+In 1909 it was converted into cinema use as the Kings Hall Cinema with all seating on the ground floor.
 By 23rd June 1909 it had been re-named Royal Pavilion Theatre, when it was screening ‘animated pictures’.
 It was operated by Mr. W. Morris.
 It was closed during World War I, and was re-opened at Easter 1919.
-Alterations were carried out in May 1925.
+Alterations were carried out in May 1925, possibly to add a balcony to contain more seats.

 It was re-named Futurist Cinema in 1929, and was re-named Plaza Cinema in 1939, and after World War II it became the Alexander Cinema when Marks Circuit Cinemas of Manchester took over.
 New operators took over in 1948, and it became the New Alexander Cinema.